janahmedprg/Senior-Design-CapitalOne/README.md

 ![Figure 10](img/apikey.png)
 *Figure 10: API key set up.*

-To associate the API key with the API we must create an API Usage plan.
-We do that by pressing **Create usage plan** under the **Usage plan** tab, then fill out the following boxes as in Figure 11.
+To associate the API key with the API I must create an API Usage plan.
+I do that by pressing **Create usage plan** under the **Usage plan** tab, then fill out the following boxes as in Figure 11.

 ![Figure 11](img/usageplan.png)
 *Figure 11: Usage plan set up.*

-Once setting up the usage plan, on the **Usage plans** dashboard we must associate the API stage with the API key as in Figure 12.
+Once setting up the usage plan, on the **Usage plans** dashboard I must associate the API stage with the API key as in Figure 12.

 ![Figure 12](img/stages.png)
 *Figure 12: Associating API stage with API key.*